CloudHealth/cht_api_guide/_account/aws-account-add.md

         content: Boolean that specified whether CloudHealth collect AWS CloudWatch data.
 Default value is `True`
       - name: namespaces
         required: no
         content: String that specifies the namespaces from which CloudWatch data should be gathered.
-Value can be `CWAgent`, `System/Linux`, or `System/Windows`.
+Value can be `CWAgent`, `System/Linux`, `System/Windows`, or a comma-separated list of two or more of these values.
+Default value is an empty string.
       - name: runtime
         required: no
         content: Number that specifies the frequency in hours at which CloudHealth should gather CloudWatch data.
 Default value is `1`.
 Value can be `1` or `24`.